mooxphp/moox/packages/sync/README.md

 # Moox Sync

-Moox Sync is under hard development.

-Moox Sync enables you to synchronize records between Moox platforms or other Filament and Laravel platforms.
+Moox Sync is a powerful package for synchronizing data across multiple platforms in Laravel applications.
+It enables you to keep records in sync between different Moox platforms or other Filament and Laravel platforms.
+It is designed to be easy to use and configurable, with a focus on security (for synchronizing users) and flexibility.

 https://github.com/user-attachments/assets/877e52a8-3f7b-4527-ab75-03996155ec41